math1um/objects-invariants-properties/README.md

 $ git clone https://github.com/math1um/objects-invariants-properties
 ```

-NOTE ON BRANCHES: The master branch is known to load with no issues on Mac running Mac OSX v10.11.6 using a bare bones installation of SageMath version 7.6, Release Date: 2017-03-25.
-However, it is known to throw some errors on RHELS 7.3 with the gap_packages installed.
-The compile_server branch will be used to test this issue.

 This should create a subdirectory called `objects-invariants-properties`.
 You can cd to this directory and run the make script.

 ```sh